GulmanM/Restraints_Quality_Calculator/README.md

 - Evolutionary conservation
 - Spatial proximity of atoms
-- Dispersion across the protein surface and peptide sequence
+- Distribution across the protein surface and peptide sequence

 It is designed for structure prediction workflows such as HADDOCK and enables efficient modeling with minimal, high-quality restraints.